danjbrown/terraform-lambda-api-gateway/README.md

 2. Create the Lambda function:

     - Manually via the AWS Lambda console:
+        - name: nodejs_app
-        - Runtime: Node.js 22.x
+        - Runtime: Node.js 24.x
-        - Handler: index.handler.
+        - Handler: index.handler (this is the default)
         - Execution Role: Create a role or select one with basic Lambda permissions.
         - Upload nodejs-app.zip in the console.